Changissnz/nu_merchant_principal/README.md

 the competition that cannot be implemented in a universal setting, by default of resource limitations and shortcomings in compliance.
-It is these self-interested practices that the prideful careful leverages.
+It is these self-interested practices that the prideful carefully leverages.
 The prideful can choose to compete in a setting of their choice.
 They can also abstain.
 In terms of power dynamics, the prideful would rather rule and regulate a competition if they already see their chances